TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 15/John 15.2.md

 ---

-Every branch in me that beareth not fruit, he taketh it away: and every [branch] that beareth fruit, he cleanseth it, that it may bear more fruit.
+Every branch in me that doesn't bear fruit, he takes away.
+Every branch that bears fruit, he prunes, that it may bear more fruit.